ahupowerdns/sobscan/README.md

 ![Sample plot](sample/splot.png)

 ## Compiling
-Requires a somewhat recent C++ compiler.
-You may have to issue:
+Requires a somewhat recent C++ compiler and installing (for now) 'libboost-dev' or 'boost-devel'.
+Then do:

 ```
 git submodule update --init